Allegheny-Computer-Science-111-F2017/cs111-F2017-practical5-starter/README.md

 A carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this assignment.
-You can view this assignment sheet by visiting the listing of laboratories on the course web site.
+You can view this assignment sheet by visiting the listing of practicals on the course web site.

 ## Learning